jest-community/jest-extended/README.md

 }
 ```

-To use the legacy behavior of automatically extending expect with all matchers, you can use
+To automatically extend `expect` with all matchers, you can use

 ```json
 "jest": {